openalpr/openalpr_hotlist_import/readme.md

 openalpr_hotlist_import
 ----------------------------

-This script automatically imports a "hotlist" into OpenALPR alert lists.
-It is configured as a nightly cron job on the OpenALPR webserver.
+This script automatically imports a law enforcement "hotlist" into OpenALPR alert lists.
+It is configured as a daily cron job or Windows Task.

 Installation:
 --------------

-To install, install the .deb package onto the webserver:

-    sudo dpkg -i openalpr_hotlist_import.py
+**Ubuntu Linux**

+1. Download the `.deb` package from this repository's [release page](https://github.com/openalpr/openalpr_hotlist_import/releases)
-    sudo apt-get install -f
+2. Install the package `sudo dpkg -i openalpr-hotlist_*.deb && sudo apt-get install -f`

+**Windows 10**

+1. Download the Miniconda3 v4.5.1 [installer](https://repo.anaconda.com/miniconda/Miniconda3-4.5.1-Windows-x86_64.exe)
+2. Run the `.exe` and follow the prompts to install Python 3.6
+3. Clone this repository  `git clone https://github.com/openalpr/openalpr_hotlist_import.git` (or click Download ZIP if you don't have git installed)

 How it Works:
 --------------